 Threats listed in assessment

-Grazing by livestock, especially camels, may impact the species in parts of its range.
+Grazing by goats may affect this species in parts of its range (Feulner 2011).

 Publication